WXML Number Theory and Noise home page

 The primes

 Below you can hear the sound generated from the prime numbers less than 106.
-This is quite noisy sound, but it is not white noise: certain frequencies are emphasized over others.
-The "white noise" sound below is generated from a randomly generated sequence of positive integers with the same overall density as the primes to 106.
+This is a quite noisy sound, but it is not white noise: certain frequencies are emphasized over others.
+The approximately white noise sound below is generated from a randomly generated sequence of positive integers with the same overall density as the primes to 106.

 OIES iddescription sound player creator